longlh/di-linker/README.md

 [![Build Status][travis-image]][travis-url]
 [![Coverage Status][coveralls-image]][coveralls-url]

-`di-linker` is a lightweight Dependency Injection Framework for NodeJS.
+`di-linker` is a lightweight Dependency Injection for Javascript.
 It provides some main features:
 - No more hard-coded dependencies
 - No more confusing `require` statement